Our Process

 appear as superscript numerals,

-but the actual entries are found
+But the actual entries are found

 preceded by full-sized numbers